Employing Namespaces in TypeScript to encapsulate your data

 console.log(MyLibA.getVersion()); // 1.0.0

-In the above example, we have added export keyword before the getVersion function to make it publically accessible from the namespace.
+In this example, we have added export keyword before the getVersion function to make it publicly accessible from the namespace.
 However, the _version value is not exported, so it won’t be accessible on the namespace.

 To access a value exported from the namespace, we use <ns>.<value> expression.
 The MyLibA.getVersion returns the getVersion function since it was exported from the MyLibA namespace but MyLibA._version won’t be accessible since it was not exported.